-There are now more than two dozen organizations—advocates for the homeless and for tenants rights and more affordable housing, labor organizations, and Move LA—working to unite Angelenos around a citizen's initiative to address LA’s housing and homelessness crises in a very big way.
+There are now at least 115 organizations (there were 28 when we took the photo below)—advocates for the homeless and for tenants rights and more affordable housing, labor organizations, and Move LA—working to unite Angelenos around a citizen's initiative to address LA’s housing and homelessness crises in a very big way.

 The measure we propose would raise more than $800 million/year in the City of Los Angeles with a tax on high-end real estate sales to invest in strategies to reduce and prevent homelessness and in the affordable housing that is so desperately needed in our communities.